wso2/docs-ei/en/micro-integrator/docs/references/connectors/fhir-connector/fhir-connector-example.md

 > **Note**: If no ID element is provided, or the value is wrong, the server responds with a HTTP 400 error code and provides an operation outcome identifying the issue.

-Before you start configuring the FHIR connector, you also need WSO2 MI, and we refer to that location as `<PRODUCT_HOME>`.
+Before you start configuring the FHIR connector, you also need to download WSO2 EI, and we refer to that location as `<PRODUCT_HOME>`.

 Specific message builders/formatters configuration needs to be enabled in the product as shown below before starting the WSO2 EI service.